whoismatthewmc1/zk-module1/README.md

 ### 2. Gas - Incrementing within an unchecked block save gas.<a name="gas2"></a>

+**REPORTED BY lwltea**:
-**REPORTED BY lwltea** Put identityCommitmentIndex += 1; in a unchecked block as its a uint256 being incremented by 1.
+Put identityCommitmentIndex += 1; in a unchecked block as its a uint256 being incremented by 1.
 Range checks are unnecessary here.

 #### Technical Details
 In RLN.sol [https://github.com/zBlock-1/rln-contracts/blob/main/src/RLN.sol#L126](https://github.com/zBlock-1/rln-contracts/blob/main/src/RLN.sol#L126)